James F. Allen (businessman): 1979-2001: Early roles

-Seminole Gaming and Hard Rock International
+2001-2020: Joining Seminole Gaming and Hard Rock

 Allen is chairman of Hard Rock International (or Seminole Hard Rock Entertainment) and CEO of Seminole Gaming.
 Allen, who is not of Seminole origin, has led the Seminole Tribe of Florida's gaming operations since 2001.
 He was initially hired to operate five casinos on the Brighton, Coconut Creek, Hollywood, Immokalee, and Tampa reservations, and to develop the Seminole Hard Rock Hotel and Casino Hollywood and Seminole Hard Rock Hotel and Casino Tampa.
 Allen is credited with driving the 2003 development of bingo-based "Class II" gaming machines that are similar to slot machines.
 He has also been credited with leading the tribe's acquisition of Hard Rock International during 2006–2007 and for overseeing its brand, customer experience, image, memorabilia collection, and management practices.

 Allen received a casino marketing lifetime achievement award in July 2016, at the Casino Marketing and Technology Conference, which was hosted by Casino Journal and its parent company BNP Media.
 The award was established in 2004 to recognize individuals who have made "outstanding contributions in the area of casino marketing, promotions and customer service".
 In March 2017, Allen led the Hard Rock International purchase of the Trump Taj Mahal from investor Carl Icahn.
 Allen had "played a major role" in opening the hotel and casino, which closed in 2016, and reopened the property as the Hard Rock Hotel & Casino Atlantic City in 2018.

-Allen has been credited with the Guitar Hotel expansion of the Seminole Hard Rock Hotel & Casino Hollywood, as well as the guestroom tower expansion of the Seminole Hard Rock Hotel & Casino Tampa.
+In 2019, Allen was named a Business Hall of Fame Laureate by Junior Achievement of South Florida.
 He was honored as a 2020 inductee into the H. Wayne Huizenga College of Business and Entrepreneurship's Entrepreneur and Business Hall of Fame at Nova Southeastern University in Davie, Florida.
-In 2019, Allen was named a Business Hall of Fame Laureate by Junior Achievement of South Florida.

-Allen is on the board of the American Gaming Association and his two-year tenure as chair began in January 2022.
+By 2020, Allen had been credited with the Guitar Hotel expansion of the Seminole Hard Rock Hotel & Casino Hollywood, as well as the guestroom tower expansion of the Seminole Hard Rock Hotel & Casino Tampa.